auxeniu/Lung-Cancer-Prediction-Model/README.md

 ### Usage

-1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/nancyalaswad90/lung-cancer/data) and place the `survey lung cancer.csv` file in the `data/` directory.
+1. Download the dataset `survey lung cancer.csv` file.
-2. Open and run the Jupyter Notebook `notebooks/lung_cancer_analysis.ipynb` to see the entire analysis, from EDA to model training.
+2. Open and run the Jupyter Notebook `lung_cancer_analysis.ipynb` to see the entire analysis, from EDA to model training.
     ```bash
     jupyter notebook notebooks/lung_cancer_analysis.ipynb
     ```